Frequently Asked Questions About Walt Disney World

 Some additional observations:

-Discount codes must be thought of as a “clearance sale” — if you want the discount, you have to be willing to take what’s left over!
+Discount offers must be thought of as a “clearance sale” — if you want the discount, you have to be willing to take what’s left over!
 It’s important to be flexible with both dates and hotels, and to be persistent in calling back periodically to see if anything has opened up.

 If you book a “room only” reservation for next year before the official rates are released, your deposit will be based on this year’s Peak Season rates.
 When the correct rates are released, your reservation will be adjusted to reflect them.

-If you are making a “room-only” reservation, you can use ONE discount, be that a discount code for the general public, AAA rate, Annual Passholder rate or Florida resident rate.
+If you are making a “room-only” reservation, you can use ONE discount, be that a discount code for the general public, Annual Passholder rate or Florida resident rate.
 You may not use the discounts in conjunction with one another.

 Thanks to Alex B for suggesting this topic.